saianudeepgit/Flask-based-RBAC-BE-app-Codeathon-Task-/README.md

 Using Routes for each Method to make changes on MongoDB instance Via the Flask-App LocalServer

+# Test the CRUD Operations Using Postman

+Send postman requests to the Flask Server to test PUT,POST,GET,DELETE operations

 # Secure this Rest API wit JWT

 # Assign RBAC with following Rights